Calvert Watkins: How to Kill a Dragon: Aspects of Indo-European Poetics

 How to Kill a Dragon: Aspects of Indo-European Poetics was published on November 16, 1995, through Oxford University Press and attempted to establish a formulaic method of comparative linguistics which exemplified the importance of the poetic formula in order to better trace the development of Indo-European languages by working backwards and identifying patterns from their mother language, Proto-Indo-European.
 The book is divided into two main halves, the first of which acts as a definition and introduction to the study of Indo-European poetics which is expanded upon by implementing Watkins's idea of the "dragon-slaying myth" and defending this concept through a number of case studies involving languages connected by a common theme.
 Watkins expands upon the "dragon-slaying myth" in part two of the text by offering new research into his proposed formula of "HERO SLAY SERPENT", he also attempts to reconstruct an example of Proto-Indo-European through the comparative method of historical linguistics.

-Lingua Franca reviewer Marc L'Heureux commented that Watkins also implements historical evidence to favor the development of language such as the relationship between the patron and the poet.
+Lingua Frankly reviewer Marc L'Heureux commented that Watkins also implements historical evidence to favor the development of language such as the relationship between the patron and the poet.
 He further opined that through the ceremonious delivery from the poet, the word choices became preserved as historical evidence of the language in question.
 Thus the poet was not only a wielder of great power, according to Watkins as the patron's prestige was inherently tied to the poet's prowess, but a recorder of language that has allowed for research to be conducted in order to better understand the development of ancient languages.

 How to Kill a Dragon received favorable acclaim and is now considered to be a definitive text which transformed the study of Indo-European poetics.
-How to Kill a Dragon earned Watkins the 1998 Goodwin Award for Classical Studies.
+How to Kill a Dragon earned Watkins the 1998 Goodwin Award of Merit from the Society for Classical Studies.